sonalirao14/ai-interview-app/README.md

 ## Permissions
 During the interview process, the app will request the following permissions:

-Audio: To capture the user's voice for answering questions.
+**Audio**: To capture the user's voice for answering questions.
-Video: To record the user's video for the interview.
+**Video**: To record the user's video for the interview.
-Screen Sharing: If enabled, the app will request permission to share your screen for a more immersive experience.
+**Screen Sharing**: If enabled, the app will request permission to share your screen for a more immersive experience.
 Please grant the required permissions for the app to function properly.

 ## How It Works